 HfS Research estimates that licensing costs represent only 25-30% of RPA’s total cost of ownership (TCO).
 The remaining 70-75% represents the part that no one is really talking about: the ongoing cost of support personnel.

-To simplify the concept of TCO, we’ll divide it into two categories—cost of technology and cost of support.
+To simplify the concept of TCO for licensed RPA software, we’ll divide it into two categories—cost of technology and cost of support.
 Within each category are one-time, upfront costs and ongoing, annually-recurring costs.

 - RPA vendor licensing

 - Annual RPA license(s) renewal

 - Management of program SLAs

 *It’s important to note here that infrastructure is a cost incurred regardless of how you choose to automate.
 Whether deployed on-premises to VMs or via a cloud provider like AWS or Azure, robots require dedicated space to run.
 We estimate the setup cost per on-premises VM to be around $60-$80.
 Cost per cloud VM is dependent on the provider and the type of plan that you have.